 The NFTS is looking for talented female, BAME and disabled filmmakers to apply for the NFTS Directing Workshop.

 If you’re currently working professionally in screen directing and want to take your career to the next level then this is the opportunity for you.
-We’re looking for 6 filmmakers to take part in a two-day introductory session in March followed by intensive training in narrative filmmaking in an innovative, four-week workshop during the summer, which will result in the production of a short film.
+We’re looking for 6 filmmakers to take part in a two-day introductory session followed by intensive training in narrative filmmaking in an innovative, four-week workshop, which will result in the production of a short film.
 All participants are guaranteed an interview for the NFTS’ Directing Fiction MA.

 There will be no course fees and NFTS will cover all production costs; inter-School networking will also be facilitated to help crew the films across all disciplines from producing to editing and sound.